William Chace

-William Chace (born 1938) is a Professor of English Emeritus at Emory University as well as Honorary Professor of English Emeritus at Stanford University.
+William Chace (born 1938) is an American literary scholar, Professor of English Emeritus at Emory University as well as Honorary Professor of English Emeritus at Stanford University.
 He specializes in the work of James Joyce in addition to the work of W. B. Yeats, T. S. Eliot and Ezra Pound.
 Also the former president of Emory University, he lives in Palo Alto, California, with his wife JoAn Johnstone Chace.